 Where's the best place to start your property career: London or the regions?

 London receives by far the most applications from property graduates, even though many property firms have offices across the UK.
-Gino D’Anna, a director at Cushman & Wakefield who is based in Manchester, explains London’s popularity compared to smaller cities: ‘The pace in London is a bit quicker; you work with bigger buildings, bigger portfolios and bigger deals.
+Gino D’Anna, a partner at Cushman & Wakefield who is based in Manchester, explains London’s popularity compared to smaller cities: ‘The pace in London is a bit quicker; you work with bigger buildings, bigger portfolios and bigger deals.
 It’s where a lot of the money is and graduates often think they’ll earn more there in the long term.’

 TARGETjobs would like to outline the merits of both London and the regions, plus other factors to consider when choosing where to apply.
 You will follow the same rigorous assessment process wherever, so the important thing is to choose a location that’s right for you.

 Getting a graduate trainee surveyor job in London means facing the toughest levels of competition you’ll come across.
 The capital offers more graduate property jobs than anywhere else, but the huge volume of applicants is disproportionately high for the number of positions available.

 All graduates start low down in the ranks of a firm, but if you’re based in a London office there’ll be more employees, such as associate level surveyors, between you and the top.
 There will be fewer if you work in the regions.